Standards of Conduct

 Examples of inappropriate boundary invasions by staff members include, but are not limited to, the following:

-- Any type of inappropriate physical contact with a student or any other conduct that might be considered harassment under the district's policy on Sexual Harassment of Students (Policy 3205)
+- Any type of inappropriate physical contact with a student or any other conduct that might be considered harassment under the school's Harassment Policy.

 - Singling out a particular student or students for personal attention and friendship beyond the professional staff/ student relationship